 loop

--- PSQL loops do not have indexes build in so we build our own index which is also our new ID
+-- PSQL loops don't have indexes built-in, so build your own index which is also your new ID

 i := i+1;

--- First update the values tables as those will be updated automatically when we update the varnish_stat table
+-- First update the values tables, as those will be updated automatically when updating the varnish_stat table

 IF statrec.id != i THEN